davidfreitas51/LockBox/README.md

 1. **Register/Login**: Start by creating an account or logging in to an existing one.
 You can also enter with the recruiter account if you don't want to create one for you

-2. **Email Verification**: LockBox enhances security by verifying user email addresses via code.
-This ensures that only authorized users can access the account and manage passwords.
+2. **Email Verification**: To validate your account, LockBox verifies user email address via code.
+This ensures that only valid users can access the account and manage passwords.

 3. **Managing Passwords**: Once in, users can create, view, edit, and delete their saved credentials as needed.
 The interface offers intuitive controls for organizing passwords and quickly locating specific entries.